 We collaborate with the Geneva University Hospitals.
 In particular, we provide dialysis services for patients hospitalized at the Clinique de Joli-Mont.

 The dialysis centre accepts travelers.
 Contacting us and booking a few weeks in advance is generally sufficient.
-Further information at info-qvrd@quavitae.ch.
-A quote for dialysis costs can be requested.
+Inquiries should be sent to nephro.bouchet@amge.ch.
+A quote for dialysis costs can be requested upon request.

 The quality of care is ensured by multidisciplinary management and the facility's state-of-the-art medical equipment.